DescriptionPlanting InstructionsAfter CareDelivery & Guarantee

 General description of Oregon Grape plants:

 Mahonia is a very useful evergreen for bringing colour to your garden.
 It has profuse yellow flowers in late winter and spring that mature into blue-black berries.
-Both the flowers and fruit are edible, although the berries contain lots of seeds and not very much flesh.
-The spiky, glossy green leaves are similar to holly and although they are evergreen, they change colour to deep red in autumn.
+Both the flowers and fruit are edible, although the berries contain lots of seeds and not very much flesh, so they aren't going to be anyone's favorite.
+The spiky, glossy green leaves are similar to holly, and although they are evergreen, they change colour to deep red in autumn.

 Mahonia is a suckering shrub, producing new stems from ground level and, over time, producing a small thicket.

 This North American shrub was introduced to Britain in the 1890's and can now be found growing wild in many areas.
-You can harvest the flowers and infuse them with water to make a refreshing drink and the ripe berries are good to add to cereal or to make jam with.
+You can harvest the flowers and infuse them with water to make a refreshing drink and the ripe berries can be added to cereal or used to make jam.

 Notes on planting Mahonia aquifolium: